 - 1. The assistant deputy warden, or in their absence the correctional supervisor, will notify the warden or designate, or if after hours the person on-call immediately for all critical incidents identified in the BC Corrections Branch Adult Custody Policy.
 (2.1.1) - 2.
 In addition, the assistant deputy warden, or in their absence the correctional supervisor, will notify the warden or designate, or if after hours, the person on-call: - i.
-Any time - ii.
+Any time extraordinary levels of s.15 are deployed in a response; - ii.
 All Code Blue responses when there is significant injury requiring off ground escorts; - iii.
 All Code Yellow responses involving staff assaults or serious inmate injury; - iv.
 Rapid response; - v.
-For approval to deploy a tactical team or cell entry team; - vi.
+For approval to deploy - s.15 - vi.
 Any other significant event at, or involving the centre.